Best Parks in Mexico City

 Both places are worth the 45-minute trip south of the city: it just depends whether you’re looking for peaceful or not…

-I hope you’ve enjoyed scouting some of the “Best Parks in Mexico City!”
-I found many of them by using my “Top 10 Guide to Mexico City” ~ not only was it a great resource, but it’s lightweight & easy to pack.
+I found many of these parks by using my “Top 10 Guide to Mexico City” ~ it’s a great resource, lightweight & easy to pack.
 It’s particularly helpful if you’re a first-time visitor to Mexico City.
-Ask me any questions in the comments below!

 xoxo Noelia